The Ultimate 2022 Budget Travel Guide To Hong Kong

 Hong Kong Currency and Money Changer Locations

 Hong Kong’s currency is Hong Kong Dollar.
-There are five areas where you can get your currency changed to the Hong Kong dollar.
-These are Central District, Causeway Bay, Chungking Mansions, Hankow Center, and Mong Kok.
+You can change your currency to the Hong Kong dollar in five areas.
+Central District, Causeway Bay, Chungking Mansions, Hankow Center, and Mong Kok.
 You’ll also find currency exchange at the Airport and hotels.

 About 170 countries and territories may visit Hong Kong without a visa, including the Philippines, which varies from 7 days to 180 days in duration.
-Filipinos can enjoy up to 14 days in Hong Kong, while citizens of the U.S., Europe, Australia, Canada, and New Zealand can enter for up to 90 days.
+Filipinos can enjoy up to 14 days in Hong Kong, while U.S., Europe, Australian, Canadian, and New Zealand citizens can enter for up to 90 days.
 U.K. nationals can stay in Hong Kong for up to 180 days.

 Macau Permanent Resident Identity Card Holders are also eligible for 180 days of entry.
-The country with the least number of days allowed in Hong Kong is East Timor, with 7 days.
+The country with the fewest days allowed in Hong Kong is East Timor, with 7 days.

-For other nationalities who wish to enter Hong Kong, they’re eligible to apply if they have enough funds for the duration of their stay, they have an onward ticket to their destination place, and they’re bona fide citizens.
+Other nationalities who wish to enter Hong Kong are eligible to apply if they have enough funds for their stay, have an onward ticket to their destination place, and are bona fide citizens.

 How to Get There